medialab/minet/docs/cli.md

                                 ~30s.
   --url-template URL_TEMPLATE   A template for the urls to fetch.
 Handy e.g. if
                                 you need to build urls from ids etc.
+  --wait-until {commit,domcontentloaded,load,networkidle}
+                                What to wait to consider the web page loaded.
+                                Defaults to `load`.
   --width WIDTH                 Page width in pixels.
 Defaults to `1024`.
   -s, --select SELECT           Columns of -i/--input CSV file to include in the
                                 output (separated by `,`).
 Use an empty string